Rigid-framed electric locomotive: 1′Co1′

 The 1′Co1′ wheel arrangement was similar, except that the wheels were driven by separate traction motors for each axle, rather than them being coupled together.
 As each axle was driven, there was no longer a need for the coupling rod connection between them.
 This independence would in time raise the issue of wheelslip, starting with a single axle, but that was not an issue for the early locomotives, with their low ratios of power to adhesive weight.

 Diesel-electric locomotives used the 1′Co1′ arrangement with separate traction motors, rather than the coupled 1′C1′.
 This was because these were some decades later than the first electrics, by which time traction motor technology had developed.
 Also the generators on board the locomotive could generate DC, rather than AC.
 Control of DC was more sophisticated by this time and there was no need for the traction motors to be the large diameter that the 1900 AC electrics had required.

 The first British mainline diesel locomotive, Armstrong Whitworth's 800 bhp locomotive built for the LNER in 1933, was of this type.
 This locomotive was unsuccessful and scrapped after only a few years, in 1937.

 2′C2′

 In 1914 Italian State Railways constructed two series, the E.331 and E.332, of three-phase AC locomotives.
 These were intended to be a development of the 1′C1′ E.330, suitable for lighter secondary lines.
-The heavy central V coupling rod and closely set paired motors of the E.330 were replaced by two motors set either side of the transformer and control gear, and with a lighter rod drive in order to reduce hammerblow, using lighter rods and a pair of jackshafts set beyond the coupled wheels.
-Overall, this reduction in reciprocating mass had the effect of making the overall locomotive heavier and with greater overhang at the ends, requiring bogies rather than pony trucks.
+The heavy central V coupling rod and closely set paired motors of the E.330 were replaced by two motors set either side of the transformer and control gear, and with a lighter rod drive in order to reduce Hammer blow, using lighter rods and a pair of jackshafts set beyond the coupled wheels.
+Placing the jackshafts at axle level reduced the articulation angles needed in the coupling rods, so avoiding the mass of the older triangular rods, or the need for vertically slotted crank bearings.
+Overall, this reduction in reciprocating mass made the overall locomotive heavier and with greater overhang at the ends, requiring bogies rather than pony trucks.